Romantic Alentejo Bike Tour

 2 leaders with full van support to pick up souvenirs, provide refreshments, act as guides, offer tips and insights throughout the day, provide directional signs where required, transfer luggage and provide on-road assistance.
 1 leader cycles with the group

-The start point of the tour is Portugal´s capital city (a designated hotel) which is completly accessible by most airlines domestically and internationally as well as by train or bus connections from throughout Portugal.
+The start point of the tour is Portugal´s capital city (a designated hotel) which is accessible by most airlines domestically and internationally as well as by train or bus connections from destinations throughout Portugal.
 Please see our Getting Here page for more details.

 "And from this slumber you shall wake, when true love's kiss, the spell shall break."
 Brother's Grimm, Sleeping Beauty